Task-oriented Communication Design in Cyber-Physical Systems: A Survey on Theory and Applications: Introduction

 \subsection{Contributions}

-In this survey, we make a first step towards highlighting the importance of the new paradigm and surveying various approaches from the wider scientific community, which can help towards a common understanding.
-In this direction, we formulate a common conceptual framework to clarify and justify the selected terminology, assumptions and definitions, which will then form the basis for the general problem description.
-To validate the framework, we focus on specific use cases, where we have collected the major literature which can be studied under the prism of this new paradigm.
-The end objective is to list a number of critical open research topics within the proposed framework for task-oriented communication design along with the necessary tools to derive near-optimal achievable strategies and policies.
-Properly addressed, the implications of these topics can be far reaching across a range of real-world applications, such as Industrial Internet of Things, multi-UAV systems, Tactile Internet, and Federated Learning.
+{Despite the promising studies (e.g. \cite{kalfa2021towards,strinati20216g}) and an urgent need for formalizing a general framework, there is still a large gap in the existing literature since the task-oriented communication has not been systematically reviewed.
+In this survey, we make a first step towards highlighting the importance of the new paradigm and surveying various approaches from the wider scientific community, which can help towards a common understanding.} Our contributions are summarized as follows: \begin{itemize} \item We conduct extensive literature review from a theoretical perspective, classifying the contributions across three major communities, i.e., information/communication theory, control theory and computer science. \item We formulate a common conceptual task-oriented communication design (TOCD) framework to clarify and justify the selected terminology, assumptions and definitions, which will then form the basis for the general problem description for the task-oriented communications design. \item To validate the framework, we focus on specific use cases, where we have collected the major literature which can be studied under the prism of this new paradigm.
+Properly addressed, the implications of these topics can be far-reaching across a range of real-world applications, such as industrial internet of things, multi-UAV systems, tactile internet, autonomous vehicles, distributed learning systems, internet of skills, smart manufacturing plants and 5G and beyond self-organizing networks. \item Finally, we envision a number of critical open research topics within the proposed TOCD framework and suggest potential approaches for tackling them. \end{itemize}